SparksNetwork/exp-angular-firebase/README.md

 * Angular2 app that can be compiled and rendered on server
 * Firebase-functions that can both serve the compiled app, as well as backend API consumed by client

+## Use

+`npm run serve` to run local development server with hot reload

+`npm start` to build and run compiled app locally

+`npm run deploy` to build and deploy to cloud

 ## Requirements

 - [X] Firebase-functions http handler that does server-side rendering of an angular app